abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 We suffer because we are not seeing things with the right perspective.

-We’re here in this monastery by choice and all the work is done on a voluntary basis.
+We’re here in this monastery by choice, and all the work is done on a voluntary basis.
 It’s a good place.
 Within this sort of environment, there is no need to suffer.
 Things are the way they are.
 But through it all, we still seem to have an insatiable need to suffer.
 We are